14 skateboarding competitions you should pay attention to

 4. Tampa Am

 The panel of five judges, many of whom are former pros, assigns scores based on the difficulty of tricks, technique, trick variety, style, use of the course, consistency, flow, and originality.
-Aside from bragging rights and plenty of recognition, there aren't any prizes associated with the competition.
+Aside from bragging rights and plenty of recognition, there aren't any prizes associated with this skateboarding competition.

 5. Damn Am